Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures: Methods

 \subsection{Data}

 Our training dataset consists of four brain MR image contrasts that have been acquired for 23 subjects.
 These contrasts include MPRAGE, FGATIR, T$_2$-w, and FLAIR.
 Example images of these four contrasts are shown in Fig.~\ref{f:dataset}.
-The MPRAGE and FGATIR images are acquired with the same imaging parameters (TR = 4,000ms, echo time = 3.37ms, flip angle = $6^\circ$, and magnetic field strength = 3 Telsa) with the exception of their inversion time~(TI), which are TI = 1,400ms for the MPRAGE and TI = 400ms for the FGATIR.
+The MPRAGE and FGATIR images are acquired with the same imaging parameters (TR = 4,000ms, echo time = 3.37ms, flip angle = $6^\circ$, and magnetic field strength = 3 Telsa) except for their inversion times (TIs), which are TI = 1,400ms for the MPRAGE and TI = 400ms for the FGATIR.
 For training the networks described in Sec.~\ref{ss:synthesis}, we used a 5-fold cross validation.
 We divided our 23 subjects into 14 training subjects, 4 validation subjects, and 5 testing subjects.
 For the 5th-fold, only 3 testing subjects were used to allow each subject to be tested once.
 The validation set was used to monitor the loss during training and for early stopping.